Courtesy: Prof Nabil Ebraheim, University of Toledo, Ohio, USA

 Management of Transverse Fractures

-- High transverse fractures are usually approached through an anterior approach.
+- High transverse fractures ?
+Usually anterior approach

-- Low transverse fractures may be treated using a posterior approach depending on fracture configuration.
+- Low transverse fractures ?
+May be treated via posterior approach

 Indications